South Nottinghamshire Cricket League

 The South Nottinghamshire Cricket League operates mainly in the south of the county and has around 130 teams from 60 clubs playing in 13 divisions.
 Clubs are known to participate from beyond the county boundary, with representatives from Lincolnshire, Leicestershire and Derbyshire.
 The length of matches varies between 100 and 72 overs depending on the division.
-Gunn & Moore are the main sponsors, and have agreed to continue to sponsor the League for a further three years.
+Gunn & Moore are the main sponsors, in 2022 they agreed to continue to sponsor the League for a further three years.